Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/content-transformers-renditions.md

 content.transformer.complex.JodConverter.PdfBox.edition=Enterprise
 ```

-This sets the `transformer.complex.JodConverter` to be available only for Alfresco Content Services installations.
+This sets the `transformer.complex.JodConverter` to be available only for Content Services installations.
 It is also possible to associate a transformer with a specific AMP:

 ```text